vadzimk/bas/README.md

 # Blanket application strategy

-(Job board crawler)

 ## Overview

-This is an Indeed/Linkedin job board crawler.
+This app automates browser to search for jobs on Indeed/Linkedin job-boards and presents results in a tabular form such that you can see all info about companies and openings at a glance.
-It runs in Docker locally only.
+It runs **in Docker locally** only.
-All data are saved to database locally.
+All data are saved to a database locally.
-Repeated postings are crawled only once.
 You can
  - filter by postings to your liking
- - mark deleted postings of no interest to you
+ - mark as deleted postings that are of no interest to you
- - save notes about the postings and companies
+ - save notes about postings and companies
  - automatically ignore certain companies [not implemented]

-You can additionaly use auto-apply browser extensions:
+Further you can utilize the following auto-apply browser extensions:
 [joinrhubarb](www.joinrhubarb.com),
 [easyjobs](www.easyjobs.so),
 [simplify](www.simplify.jobs)